wellwelwel/poku/.nycrc/README.md

 > Similarly, there are specific tests for **Bun** and **Deno** that don't generate coverage reports.

-- In order to keep the minimum possible number of coverage instructions within the code, I have concentrated the cases of impossible coverage in individual files.
+- In order to keep the minimum possible number of coverage instructions within the code, I have concentrated the cases of unfeasible coverage in individual files.

 > [!NOTE]
 >